Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Introduction

 \subsection{Organization of this article}

 This article is organized as follows: In Sec.~\ref{sec:qual}, we describe the different physical regimes encountered in this model as a function of temperature, using results from our two benchmarks methods (DiagMC and DQMC).
 In Sec.~\ref{sec:mf}, we discuss dynamical mean-field theory, which serves as a starting point of several approximate methods considered in this article.
 In Sec.~\ref{sec:results_single_fluct}, we discuss the calculation of single-particle properties using all the different methods introduced above.
 In Sec.~\ref{sec:docc}, we discuss the $T$-dependence of the double occupancy and its physical significance.
 In Sec.~\ref{sec:two_particle}, we discuss two-particle response functions and the $T$-dependence of the magnetic correlation length.
 In Sec.~\ref{sec:spin_fluct}, we discuss the implications of our computational results for the physics of spin fluctuations in this model.
 Finally, a discussion and conclusions are provided in Sec.~\ref{sec:conclusion}.
 A number of appendices present more technical points as well as details of the different methods.
+As Supplemental Material \cite{Suppl} we provide all the numerical data used in the figures of the main text.